robertalpha/rlapi2mqtt/README.md

 ### 3. Connect

-Fill in the MQTT broker URL and credentials, then press **Connect**.
+Fill in the MQTT broker URL and credentials.
+The default settings for Rocket League should work when both run on the same machine.
+Press **Connect**.
 The application will connect to both the MQTT broker and Rocket League's Stats API socket.
 Check the **Auto connect** checkbox and press **Save Config** to automatically connect on next startup.

 ## Configuration